Environmental Goals and Sustainable Prosperity Act (EGSPA)

 Climate Change Adaptation Fund

-The Climate Change Adaptation Fund program was launched to support efforts and actions by communities in order to:
+The Climate Change Adaptation Fund program was launched in 2010 to support efforts and actions by communities in order to:

 - Identify and assess the threats and opportunities related to climate change in Nova Scotia;